 Start root canal treatment within 7-10 days (while splinted).

-Keep calcium hydroxide in the canal for 4-8 weeks, then do the permanent filling.
+Keep calcium hydroxide in the canal for 4-8 weeks, then place the permanent filling.

-(Aim: To temporarily preserve bone height and aesthetics)
+(Goal: To preserve bone height and aesthetics, even temporarily)

-Revascularization is expected, but start apexification or root canal treatment the moment necrosis/infection is seen.
+Revascularization is expected, but start apexification or root canal treatment as soon as necrosis/infection is observed.

 Start root canal treatment within 7-10 days.

-Keep calcium hydroxide in the canal for 4-8 weeks, then do the permanent filling.
+Keep calcium hydroxide in the canal for 4-8 weeks, then place the permanent filling.

-Is there any displacement of the tooth in the socket?
+Is there displacement of the tooth in the socket?

-Is the mobility in a single tooth or en bloc (multiple teeth)?
+Is the mobility in a single tooth, or as a block?

 🚨 Result: ALVEOLAR FRACTURE

-Extension of Splint Time: This is the most important detail altering the treatment protocol.
-In cases accompanied by a marginal bone (alveolar) fracture, the flexible splinting time, normally 2 weeks, should be extended to 3-4 weeks, and clearly to 4 weeks in avulsion cases.
+Extension of Splint Time: This is the most important detail that changes the treatment protocol.
+In cases accompanied by a marginal bone (alveolar) fracture, the flexible splinting time, which is normally 2 weeks, should be extended to 3-4 weeks, and to exactly 4 weeks in avulsion cases.

-Healing (Clinical Note): Alveolar fractures seen together with root fractures usually heal without any problems.
+Healing (Clinical Note): Alveolar fractures seen together with root fractures usually heal without problems.

-Is there evidence of a root fracture on the X-ray?
+Are there findings of a root fracture on the radiograph?

 1. Diagnosis and Test Warning

-X-ray: A single angle is not enough!
-Radiographs should be taken from at least 3 different angles (45°, 90°, 110°) to avoid missing the fracture line.
+Radiograph: A single angle is not enough!
+At least 3 different angles (45°, 90°, 110°) should be taken to avoid missing the fracture line.

-Vitality: Not reliable for the first 2-6 months (Pulp healing can take up to 12 months, do not jump into root canal treatment immediately).
+Vitality: Not reliable for the first 2-6 months (Pulp healing can take up to 12 months, do not jump to root canal treatment immediately).

 2. Emergency Intervention and Splint Times

-(The displaced coronal fragment is seated back into place with finger/forceps pressure.
-If there is resistance, there might be a labial bone fracture; fix the alveolar socket first!)
+(The displaced coronal fragment is seated with finger/forceps pressure.
+If there is resistance, it might be a labial bone fracture, fix the alveolar socket first!)

-General Root Fractures: Reposition and apply a flexible splint for 2-4 weeks.
-(If there is no mobility at all, a splint might not be needed).
+General Root Fractures: Seat it and apply a flexible splint for 2-4 weeks.
+(If there is no mobility, a splint might not be needed).

-Fractures in the Cervical (Neck) Third: If the fracture is far from the crestal bone but close to the cervical area, extend the splint time up to 4 months.
+Fractures in the Cervical (Neck) Third: If the fracture is far from the crest but close to the cervical, extend the splint time up to 4 months.

-Fractures at or Above the Crest Level: The prognosis is poor.
-Extract the coronal (top) fragment, and plan orthodontic/surgical extrusion for the root (apical) fragment.
+Fractures at or Above the Crest Level: Poor prognosis.
+Extract the coronal (upper) fragment, plan orthodontic/surgical extrusion (pulling out) for the root (apical) fragment.

 3. Advanced Treatment (If Necrosis Develops)

-A hard tissue barrier is created at the root end of the upper fragment using Calcium Hydroxide or MTA.
+A hard tissue barrier is established at the root end of the upper fragment with Calcium Hydroxide or MTA.

-The lower (apical) fragment usually remains vital and obliterates on its own, do not touch that part.
+The lower (apical) fragment usually remains vital and obliterates itself, do not touch that part.

 1. Clinical and Radiographic Picture

-Findings: The tooth is elongated out of its socket (coronally), is mobile, and there is bleeding from the gums.
-Vitality tests usually give a negative response.
+Findings: The tooth is elongated out of its socket (coronally), is mobile, and bleeds from the gums.
+Vitality tests usually yield a negative response.

-X-ray: The apical space at the root end is seen to be significantly increased.
+Radiograph: The space at the root apex is significantly increased.

 2. Emergency Intervention and Repositioning (Critical Distinction!)

-Early Presentation (<24 Hours): The tooth is gently pushed and seated into its normal position (repositioning).
+Early Presentation (<24 Hours): Gently push the tooth back to its normal position (reposition).

-Late Presentation (>24 Hours) or if Clot is Present: The tooth might be fixed in its new position or a blood clot at the root end might prevent seating.
-Do not try to force or push the tooth!
-Instead, do "intentional replantation" (Surgically extract the tooth and replant it into its socket within 10 minutes).
+Late Presentation (>24 Hours) or if Clot is Present: The tooth might have stabilized in its new position or the blood clot at the apex might prevent seating.
+Do not push with force!
+Instead, perform "intentional replantation" (Surgically extract the tooth and replant it within 10 minutes).

-Splint: In both cases, apply a flexible splint for 2 weeks after repositioning.
+Splint: In both cases, apply a flexible splint for 2 weeks after seating.

-Closed Apex (Complete Root Formation): The nerve tissue always dies (necrosis is guaranteed).
-To prevent infection, start root canal treatment within 7-10 days after the trauma without waiting.
+Closed Apex (Mature Root): Nerve tissue always dies (necrosis is guaranteed).
+Start root canal treatment within 7-10 days after trauma without waiting to prevent infection.

-Open Apex (Incomplete Root Formation): There is a chance for the nerve to revive (revascularization).
+Open Apex (Immature Root): There is a chance of revascularization.
 Do not start root canal treatment immediately, observe.
-If the pulp dies during follow-up, apply apexification treatment.
+If the pulp dies during follow-up, perform apexification.

 1. Clinical Picture

-Findings: The tooth is embedded into the bone.
-It does not move, and gives a metallic/high-pitched sound when tapped.
+Findings: The tooth is impacted into the bone.
+It is not mobile, gives a metallic/high-pitched sound on percussion.
 It is the luxation type with the worst prognosis.

-Wait: Do not intervene immediately, wait 3 weeks for the tooth to erupt on its own (spontaneous eruption).
+Wait: Do not intervene immediately, wait for the tooth to erupt spontaneously for 3 weeks.

-If it doesn't erupt: Extrude with orthodontic or surgical force.
+If it doesn't erupt: Pull it out with orthodontic or surgical force.

 Pulp: Do not perform root canal treatment, monitor vitality.
-Apply apexification/revascularization only if necrosis develops.
+Perform apexification/revascularization only if necrosis develops.

 Do Not Wait: Extract the tooth from its socket with orthodontic or surgical extrusion immediately after trauma (within 2-3 weeks).
 (If you do surgical extrusion, apply a flexible splint for 4 weeks).

-Pulp (100% Necrosis Expected): ABSOLUTELY start root canal treatment within 2 weeks and put calcium hydroxide in the canal.
+Pulp (100% Necrosis Expected): DEFINITELY start root canal treatment within 2 weeks and place calcium hydroxide in the canal.

 1. Clinical Picture

-Condition: The tooth is displaced outside the socket (mostly palatally/lingually).
+Condition: The tooth is displaced out of the socket (mostly palatal/lingual direction).

-Mobility: It does not move as it is locked in the bone.
+Mobility: It does not move because it is locked in the bone.

-Findings: Gives a high/metallic sound when tapped, vitality test is negative, bleeding may occur in the gingival sulcus.
+Findings: It gives a high/metallic sound on percussion, vitality test is negative, bleeding from the gingival sulcus may be present.

 2. Emergency Intervention

-Repositioning: Reposition with finger pressure under anesthesia and check with a radiograph.
+Repositioning: Seat it with finger pressure under anesthesia and check with a radiograph.

 Splint: Apply a flexible splint for 4 weeks.
-If there is a marginal bone fracture, extend the time to 3-4 weeks.
+Extend the time by 3-4 weeks if a marginal bone fracture is present.

 3. Pulp Protocol

-Open Apex: Do not start root canal treatment immediately, follow up.
-Apply apexification only if necrosis develops.
+Open Apex: Do not perform root canal treatment immediately, follow up.
+Perform apexification only if necrosis develops.

-Closed Apex: ABSOLUTELY start root canal treatment within 2 weeks in those developing necrosis.
+Closed Apex: DEFINITELY start root canal treatment within 2 weeks in those developing necrosis.

 1. Clinical Picture